MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/getting-paid-apps.md

 Here’s some important info you’ll need to ensure that you receive payment for your apps, add-ons, and advertising earnings.

 > [!IMPORTANT]
-> Before you can receive money from app sales in the Microsoft Store, you need to [set up your payout account and and fill out the necessary tax forms](setting-up-your-payout-account-and-tax-forms.md).
+> Before you can receive money from app sales in the Microsoft Store, you need to [set up your payout account and fill out the necessary tax forms](setting-up-your-payout-account-and-tax-forms.md).

 ## Store fee